-- The degree requirements must be easy enough that a working professional can meet them on a timely basis.
+- The degree requirements for online doctoral students must be easy enough that a working professional can meet them on a timely basis.
 Most of these programs have a dissertation requirement, but their respective schools provide appropriate student support.
-You will then have an easier time meeting dissertation requirements with the assistance of your professors and others.
+You will have an easier time meeting dissertation requirements with the assistance of your professors.

-- The curriculum and coursework emphasize math, science, technology subjects, and quantitative research.
-Instead, students focus more on their field of specialization, soft skills, and qualitative research.
-You won’t have to struggle with complicated math and science subjects, but you must also be prepared for some math and science work.
+- The curriculum and coursework for an online program emphasize math, science, technology subjects, and quantitative research.
+Instead, online doctoral students focus more on their field of specialization, soft skills, and qualitative research.
+You won’t have to struggle with complicated math and science subjects, but be prepared for math and science work.

-- The class schedules should ideally be convenient and flexible.
+- The online PhD programs class schedules should ideally be convenient and flexible.
 While there are always start and end dates for every course, students must also fulfill their personal and professional duties.
 Asynchronous delivery, 24/7 access to the learning materials, and the opportunity to take as many or as few classes are among the features we looked for.
-Many of these programs have short-term residency requirements, too.
+Many of these doctoral degree programs have short-term residency requirements, too.

 When choosing the featured schools in the list, we looked at the following factors.

-- The college or university must be accredited by a regional accrediting agency recognized by the Department of Education.
+- The college or university and their online PhD programs must be accredited by a regional accrediting agency recognized by the Department of Education.
 Accreditation is a must to ensure academic quality, including the faculty’s credentials and the relevance of the curriculum.
-Being accredited also means that the educational institution meets the standards related to its facilities, finances, administrative practices, and student support services and satisfaction.
+Being accredited also means that the education programs of the institution meets the standards related to its facilities, finances, financial aid, administrative practices, and student support services and satisfaction.

-We considered both institutional and program accreditation whenever present.
+We considered both doctoral degree institutional and program accreditation whenever present.
 We also considered the schools’ overall reputation in the academic community and their specific communities.

-- The programs should fulfill certification or licensure requirements, as necessary, for the field of study.
+- The doctoral degree online programs should fulfill certification or licensure requirements, as necessary, for the field of study.
 This is important for fields that require individuals to get a license or certification, such as taking national exams, to practice their profession.

-- The programs have a structure that allows their students a certain level of flexibility, as mentioned above.
+- The doctoral degree online programs have a structure that allows their students a certain level of flexibility, as mentioned above.
 Students may be able to study at their own pace, access their learning materials at any time, and enjoy other benefits of asynchronous learning.
-But we also recognize the importance of an organized structure and.
-Thus, most of the featured programs have a specific curriculum design.
+But we also recognize the importance of an organized structure and thus, most of the featured programs have a specific curriculum design.
 For example, prerequisites must first be fulfilled, and the post-graduate courses should be sequential.